sfirnhaber/Factorial/README.md

 # Factorial
-Gets the value of the factorial of the input, an unsigned integer.
+Outputs the value of the factorial of the input, an unsigned integer.
 Made in C++